Executive Condo Review - Is It A Good Investment Property?

 Price Analysis of ECs Versus Private Condos in the East, West And North

-Eastvale EC vs Eastpoint Green (District 18)
+Eastvale EC vs Eastpoint Green - Average $ psf Price Comparison

-Lilydale EC vs Yishun Emerald (District 27)
+Lilydale EC vs Yishun Emerald - Average $ psf Price Comparison

 Executive Condominiums' Ownership Criteria Have Negligible Impact